VaradaramSK/Ex-2-CD-Lab/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
-# AIM
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+# AIM:To write a lex program to implement lexical analyzer to recognize a few patterns.
+# NAME: VARADARAM SK
+# REG NO: 212223040232
 # ALGORITHM

 1. Start the program.